What is Bitcoin?

 In this case, a meritocracy is a form of democracy that guarantees that those who contribute the most will be fairly represented when it comes time to make significant announcements, like new editions of Satoshi's white paper series.

-The Blockchain cannot be used to undo Bitcoin transactions; if a transaction is deemed suspicious by the community, it will not be included in blocks after they have been mined.
+The Blockchain cannot be used to undo BTC transactions; if a transaction is deemed suspicious by the community, it will not be included in blocks after they have been mined.

-This implies that users of Bitcoin have no defense against scammers, but it's essential to keep in mind that, like the internet, every new technology is simultaneously a force for good and evil.
+This implies that users have no defense against scammers, but it's essential to remember that, like the internet, every new technology is simultaneously a force for good and evil.

 How to Trade Bitcoins?

-It's relatively simple to trade bitcoins; all you need to do is use one of the many exchanges or brokers available.
+It's relatively simple to trade BTC; all you need to do is use one of the many exchanges or brokers available.

 Bitcoin Wallets - What Are They?

-In April 2011, the value of one hundred bitcoins was barely $100.
+In April 2011, the value of one hundred BTC was barely $100.
 This amount of bitcoin (100 BTC) would have increased by $2 million if you had sold it in December 2017, at the height of the cryptocurrency bull run.
-Smooth deposit to your bank account (ching!).
+Smooth deposit to your bank account (💰 ching!).

-Unfortunately, an estimated 3–4 million bitcoins (billions of dollars) are lost forever due to people not making adequate preparations and not having a reliable method to store their coins (Bitcoin Wallet).
+Unfortunately, an estimated 3–4 million BTC are lost forever due to people not making adequate preparations and not having a reliable method to store their coins.

 A bank can usually be trusted to keep your money safe, even in theft or massive hack.
-However, if you keep cash in your wallet and lose it, the money is lost.
+However, if you keep and lose cash in your wallet, the money is lost.
 Forever.

 Backing up your digital assets and storing them offline, distinguishing cryptocurrencies from traditional money.
 You can still access your funds even if you misplace your cryptocurrency wallet and have private keys or passwords to the account.